-Testing for the Fall semester 2012 will begin mid-March.
+Math Placement Testing for the Fall semester 2014 will begin in March.

-Details about testing will be sent to you from the DUS office at University Park beginning in mid-March.
+Details about the math placement test will be sent to you from University Park beginning early in March.
 Your acceptance fee needs to be paid before you can test.
-A postcard will provide you with the testing website and you will be given a deadline date to complete these tests.
-If for any reason you do not complete the tests by your deadline date, you will need to contact University Park at 814-865-2578 to request an extension.
+A postcard will provide you with the testing website and you will be given a deadline date to complete the test.
+If for any reason you do not complete the test by your deadline date, you will need to contact University Park at 814-865-2578 to request an extension.

-Basic Skills – The results are used to identify any weaknesses in English and/or basic mathematics.
+Basic Skills – The results are used to identify any weaknesses in basic mathematics.